 Lions Club of BridgendSocial Activities

-Other events have comprised Race Nights, cabaret evenings, visits to a vineyard, a murder mystery night, brewery trips, treasure hunts and dances.
+Other events have comprised Race Nights, cabaret evenings, visits to a vineyard, a murder mystery night, brewery trips, treasure hunts, theatre trips and dances.

 We recently arranged visits to the Welsh museum of childhood